awaisdevops/prometheus-grafana/third-party-application/README.md

 ---

-## Create Redis Dashboard in Grafana:
+## Create Redis Dashboard in Grafana

 Visualize alert data in Grafana for better analysis.
 Instead of creating a dashboard from scratch, use pre-configured dashboards from Grafana Labs.